 We have incurred and may in the future incur or issue debt or issue equity or equity-related securities to finance our operations.
 Upon our liquidation, lenders and holders of our debt and holders of our preferred shares (if any) would receive a distribution of our available assets before common shareholders.
 Any future incurrence or issuance of debt would increase our interest cost and could adversely affect our results of operations and cash flows.
 We are not required to offer any additional equity securities to existing common shareholders on a preemptive basis.
 Therefore, additional issuances of common shares, directly or through convertible or exchangeable securities (including limited partnership interests in our operating partnership), warrants or options, will dilute the holdings of our existing common shareholders and such issuances, or the perception of such issuances, may reduce the market price of our common shares.
 Any preferred shares issued by us would likely have a preference on distribution payments, periodically or upon liquidation, which could eliminate or otherwise limit our ability to make distributions to common shareholders.
-Because our decision to incur or issue debt or issue debt or issuance of equity or equity-related securities in the future will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing, nature or equity-related securities will adversely affect the market price of our common shareholders bear the risk that our future incurrence or issuance of debt or issuance of equity or equity or equity or equity related securities will adversely affect the market price of our common shareholders.
+Because our decision to incur or issue debt or issue equity or equity-related securities in the future will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing, nature or success of our future capital raising efforts.
+Thus, common shareholders bear the risk that our future incurrence or issuance of debt or issuance of equity or equity-related securities will adversely affect the market price of our common shares.